drawingjourney/drawingjourney.github.io/_posts/2018-02-09-how-not-to-paint-hair-note-taking-and-more.md

 of ribbons it's easy to fall into the trap of painting the hair as individual strands.
 Either you'll use a super tiny brush and slowly drive yourself insane, or do something in-between with a medium-sized brush.
 It's very time-consuming and doesn't look great (see below for a comparison).
+The great James Gurney also has a post about the ["hair as ribbons"][the-ribbon-secret] idea on his blog.

 In conclusion, don't paint hair---paint ribbons!

 | -------------------------------- | --------------------------------- |
 | ![](/assets/luke-skywalker-1.jpg)| ![](/assets/luke-skywalker-2.jpg) |

 Two paintings of Luke Skywalker for the Realistic Portraits course.
 In the left one I've painted something between large shapes and individual strands.
-In the right one the hair is painted loosely and more like a solid mass, and it ends up looking way better.
+In the right one the hair is painted loosely and more like a solid mass, which I think looks way better.
 {: .caption}

 ### Taking notes